 Punting in Cambridge is a fantastically quirky tourist activity that is both informative and much fun.
-You can learn a lot about the exhilarating history of Cambridge while punting down the River Cam.
+You can learn a lot about the exhilarating history whilst punting in Cambridge.

 A punt is a narrow flat-bottomed boat that will remind you of a Venetian gondola with the removed curve.
 Punting along the River Cam is a traditional delight that everyone must experience at least once.
 Unless it is a hectic season, you do not need to book a ticket in advance.
 There will be plenty of chauffeurs ready to take you and your group on a guided tour.
 All you have to do is sit back, relax, and enjoy the ride.